buliasz/open-sudoku-2/README.md

-# Merging back to the Open Sudoku code
+# This is old version, please go to the new repository

-As agreed with Óscar García Amor the author of the current Open Sudoku, I'm the new maintainer of that code and will be moving the Open Sudoku 2 to Open Sudoku.
+As agreed with Óscar García Amor the author of the current Open Sudoku, I'm the new maintainer of that code and the Open Sudoku 2 was moved to [Open Sudoku project](https://gitlab.com/opensudoku/opensudoku).
-In practice it will be more like overwriting that code because practically all the java code was rewritten in Kotlin, there were plenty of changes here and there and new functionalities.
+In practice it was more like overwriting old code because practically all the java code was rewritten in Kotlin, there were plenty of changes here and there and new functionalities.

-You should expect that soon this project will be moved to [the original Open Sudoku repo](https://gitlab.com/opensudoku/opensudoku).
+To get the newest version please to [the Open Sudoku repo](https://gitlab.com/opensudoku/opensudoku).
-Instead of Open Sudoku 2, it will be back Open Sudoku with the new big version number (4.0).
-This will probably take a week to make sure the update will not break backward compatibility so that the current users of Open Sudoku will not loose their data by updating to the new version.
+Backward compatibility with the previous Open Sudoku is now verified so that users of old Open Sudoku should not loose their data by updating to the new version.

 # Open Sudoku 2